-.Israel’s healthcare system is unique because of the terms of the way it was established and because the ideological concepts that shaped it from the beginning.
-The State of Israel is considered a young country of only 75 years, and the current pluralistic nature of its healthcare system was largely shaped even before it was establishedvalues such as solidarity and mutual responsibility, it is legitimate to ask what the nurses’ role in this effort was, and how these values and the legislation affected the profession, from the time when the National Health Insurance Law was enacted.
+Israel’s healthcare system is unique in terms of the way it was established and the ideological concepts that shaped its origins.
+The State of Israel is considered a young country of only 75 years.
+Even before the State was established, the pluralistic nature of its current healthcare system had largely been shaped, based on values such as solidarity and mutual responsibility.
+Therefore, it is legitimate to ask what the nurses’ role in this effort was, and how these values and the legislation affected the profession, from the time when the National Health Insurance Law was enacted.

-While the story of Israel’s healthcare services is unique to the State of Israel, health reforms characterized many other countries during those years and their impact on nursing was documented in many studies during this period.
-Analyzing such trends – as suggested below - may help the nursing profession in planning its ways and highlights for the future.
+While the history of Israel’s healthcare services is unique, healthcare reforms were enacted in many other countries during those years and their impact on nursing was documented in many studies during this period.
+Analyzing such trends may help the nursing profession in planning its path and emphases for the future.

 This article uses historical research methods to trace the historical processes and identify the trends and directions towards which the nursing profession should direct its activity in Israel.

-Background
+Historical Background

 The development of the current healthcare system in Israel began during the British Mandate period, and many of the same administrative methods still exist today.
-In contrast, the nursing profession was based on the American educational model, and from the beginning, it aspired to academization, thanks to the work of the American organization Hadassah.
+In contrast, the nursing profession was based on the American educational model, and from the beginning, it aspired to academization, thanks to the work of the American organization, Hadassah.

-Until Britain’s occupation of Land of Israel (1917), responsibility for health services was in the hands of charities and religious institutions.
-In 1918, delegations of welfare organizations and medical professionals from the United States, including the Hadassah Women’s Organization, which also established the first nursing school in Jerusalem, arrived in Israel.
-A few years earlier, labor organizations established Health Medical Organizations (HMOs), the main of which is Kupat Holim Clalit (Clalit Health Fund), which was established in 1911, soon founded a few hospitals, and also affiliated nursing schools in each hospital.
-After the establishment of the State of Israel, the Ministry of Health had also founded nursing schools all state-owned hospitals.
+Until Britain’s occupation of the Land of Israel (1917), responsibility for health services was in the hands of charities and religious institutions.
+In 1918, delegations of welfare organizations and medical professionals arrived in Israel from the United States, including the Hadassah Women’s Organization, which established the first nursing school in Jerusalem.
+A few years earlier, labor organizations established Health Medical Organizations (HMOs), the main one of which was Kupat Holim Clalit (Clalit Health Fund), established in 1911.
+Soon, it founded several hospitals, with affiliated nursing schools in each hospital.
+After the establishment of the State of Israel, the Ministry of Health also founded nursing schools in all state-owned hospitals.

-This complex infrastructure has affected the entire Israeli healthcare system for many years and to this day.
+This complex infrastructure affected the entire Israeli healthcare system for many years and continues to impact it today (Bin Nun et al., 2005).

-By the time the country was established, it already had infrastructure created by the British Mandate government and an established system of services by the various organizations.
-From the very beginning, there were disagreements about the nature of the healthcare system.
-Israel’s first Prime Minister, David Ben-Gurion, who believed that national health services should be established, encountered resistance from political parties, especially the Workers’ Federation (the Histadrut) that supported the continued use of existed services, Including the HMOs, thus preserving the bodies that existed before the establishment of the state to this day.
+By the time the state was established, it already had an infrastructure created by the British Mandate government and an established system of services provided by various organizations.
+From the beginning, there were disagreements about the nature of the healthcare system.
+Israel’s first Prime Minister, David Ben-Gurion, believed that national health services should be established, but he encountered resistance from political parties, and especially from the General Federation of Labour in Israel (the Histadrut), which supported the continued use of existing services, including the HMOs.
+Thus, the entities that existed before the establishment of the state were perpetuated to this day.

-Two bodies that operated out of the same socialist ideology, were responsible for the development of the healthcare services: Hadassah and the Workers’ Federation (the Histadrut).
-The Histadrut, joined by the Clalit Sick Fund, had an affinity with the ruling party at that times.
-However, legal regulation of the provision of services was delayed late until 1994 for political reasons and lack of resources.
-This situation changed as detailed in this article only when Clalit, the country’s largest Sick fund, was in financial crisis.
+Two bodies that operated based on socialist ideology were responsible for the development of the healthcare services: Hadassah and the Histadrut.
+The Histadrut, joined by the Clalit Health Fund, had an affinity with the ruling party at that time (Shvarts, 2003).
+However, legal regulation of the provision of services was delayed until 1994 for political reasons and lack of resources.
+This situation changed, as detailed in this article, only when Clalit, the country’s largest health fund, was in financial crisis.

 Table 1: